Aviator Signal Bots and Groups: A Complete Scam Guide

 Stage 3: The Reality

-- VIP signals are no better than random guesses
+- VIP signals are mathematically no better than random guesses

-- Failed predictions are deleted or blamed on "market conditions"
+- Failed predictions are silently deleted or blamed on "market conditions" or "server lag"

-- When questioned, members are banned from the group
+- When questioned, critical members are banned from the group immediately

 Red Flags to Watch For